The fire alarm system is one of the most important MEP systems in any building.

 1- Monitor:

-The main function of the fire alarm systems to monitor all areas & spaces in the project, this is to send an early announcement in case of any fire exists.
+The main function of the fire alarm system is to monitor all areas & spaces in the project and to issue an early warning in case of a fire.

-The announcement will generate from detectors that are distributed in the different spaces in the project.
+The announcement will be generated by detectors distributed across the different spaces in the project.

 The distribution of the detectors and their types will depend on the type of the space, the height of the false ceiling “if exists”.

-The distance between the detectors will depend on the area of the space, and the coverage diameter of the detector.
+The distance between the detectors will depend on the area of the space and the detector’s coverage diameter.

 The detector can be classified into the following types: